Cybr-Inc/CloudSec/docs/index.md

 Public repository for all things cloud security.
 We welcome contributions for anything and everything related to cloud security: AWS/Azure/Google Cloud, and related topics such as cloud pentesting, secrets, IaC, etc...

-We are looking to mention and promote open source tooling.
-If you have a commercial product you'd like to promote, please [contact us](https://cybr.com/contact)  for sponsorship opportunities.
+**We are looking to mention and promote open source tools, projects, and learning resources**.
+If you have a commercial product you'd like to promote, please [ :octicons-link-external-16: contact us](https://cybr.com/contact)  for sponsorship opportunities.

 <div class="grid cards" markdown>